pmcharrison/intro-to-music-and-science/060-emotion.md

 listeners.

-When interpreting the results from this paper, it's worth bearing in mind that the dimensions were optimised for maximising the correlation US and Chinese listeners.
+When interpreting the results from this paper, it's worth bearing in mind that the dimensions were optimised for maximising the correlation between US and Chinese listeners.
 This can be motivated by the argument that the most fundamental emotional mechanisms should be those that are present cross-culturally.
 However, such an approach will neglect emotions that are expressed in